-How Fast Does A Money Tree Grow? (+Factors Affecting Growth)
+How Fast Do Money Trees Grow? (+Factors Affecting Growth)

-On average, a young money tree grows anywhere between 18-24 inches every year.
+On average, a young money tree grows between 18 and 24 inches yearly.
 However, the growth rate slows down as the money tree matures.
-Being a tropical plant, money tree requires a temperature between 65-80°F and a humidity level above 60% to grow exponentially.
+Being a tropical plant, the money tree requires a temperature between 65-80°F and a humidity level above 60% to grow exponentially.

-The money trees are easy to care for and don’t require a lot of attention.
+The money trees are easy to care for and don’t require much attention.
 But if you can fulfill its basic needs, you will see accelerated growth in the plant.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.

-A money tree is a tropical plant that comes from Central and South America, the money tree can grow as tall as 60 feet in its natural environment.
+A money tree is a tropical plant from Central and South America; it can grow as tall as 60 feet in its natural environment.

 An indoor money tree will not grow so tall but can grow to a height of three to six feet.